-T.1.1.
-1 .
-1 Discrete

-Ishizuka Director>

-Mr. Ishizuka has held positions such as

-Vice Chairman of the Audit Standards

-Committee of the Japanese Institute of

-Certified Public Accountants and

-Executive Officer, General Manager of

-the Reputation Quality Risk Management

-Headquarters of Deloitte Tohmatsu LLC

-and Deloitte Touche Tohmatsu LLC.
-In

-addition, he is well versed in international

-accounting systems from his many years

-of experience as a Certified Public

-Accountant, and has a high degree of

-expertise with regard to international

-accounting systems corresponding to a

-Sarbanes-Oxley Act of 2002 financial

-expert, and such achievements and related

-insights have been evaluated highly both

-within and outside of the Company.

-The Company believes that he will apply

-his extensive experience and high level of

-independence to perform a full role as an

-outside director in determining important

-~ -

-managerial matters and overseeing the

-business execution of the Company.

-<reason as="" designation="" for="" independent<="" td=""></reason>

-Director>

-Mr. Ishizuka satisfies the Independence

-Criteria for Outside Directors established

-by the Company.
-He is not considered to

-be in any situation where the degree of

-independence required by the Exchanges

-would be called in doubt, and hence he is

-unlikely to have conflicts of interest with

-general investors and has been designated

-Tolor Oct.
-Name as an Independent Director.

-Taku Oshima V ✓ ✓ None <reason appointment="" as="" for="" outside<="" td=""></reason>

-Director>

-Mr. Oshima has held positions including

-President and Representative Director of

-NGK INSULATORS, LTD., and has

-extensive experience with respect to

-corporate management, and such

-achievements and related insights have

-been evaluated highly both within and

-outside of the Company.

-The Company believes that he will apply

-his extensive experience and high level of

-independence to perform a full role as an

-outside director in determining important

-managerial matters and overseeing the

-business execution of the Company.

-<reason as="" designation="" for="" independent<="" td=""></reason>

-Director>

-Mr. Oshima satisfies the Independence

-Criteria for Outside Directors established

-by the Company.
-He is not considered to

-be in any situation where the degree of

-independence required by the Exchanges

-would be called in doubt, and hence he is

-1 unlikely to have conflicts of interest with

-general investors and has been designated as an Independent Director.
+continue to apply his extensive experience and high level of independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" for="" independent<br="">Director> Mr. Ishizuka satisfies the Independence Criteria for Outside Directors established by the Company.
+He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors and has been designated as an Independent Director.</reason> Taku Oshima None <reason appointment="" as="" for="" outside<br="">Director> Mr. Oshima has held positions including President and Representative Director of NGK INSULATORS, LTD., and has extensive experience with respect to corporate management, and such achievements and related insights have been evaluated highly both within and outside of the Company.
+The Company believes that he will continue to apply his extensive experience and high level of independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" for="" independent<br="">Director> Mr. Oshima satisfies the Independence Criteria for Outside Directors established by the Company.
+He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors and has been designated as an Independent Director.</reason></reason> Nellie Liang None <reason appointment="" as="" for="" outside<br="">Director> Ms. Liang, including the holding in the past of positions such as Under Secretary for Domestic Finance at the U.S. Department of the Treasury, Director of Division of Financial Stability of U.S. Federal Reserve Board (FRB), and Visiting Scholar of Monetary and Capital Markets at the International Monetary Fund (IMF), and has knowledge regarding finance-related regulations and many years of experience as an economist, and such achievements and related insights have been evaluated highly both within and outside of the</reason>